-The producers of 714-X state that cancer can be diagnosed, and its development and spread can be predicted by studying blood samples with the somatoscope.
+The producers of 714-X state that cancer can be diagnosed, and its development and spread can be predicted, by studying blood samples with the somatoscope.
 No evidence has been published in peer-reviewed scientific journals to support these proposals, and the somatidian theory of cancer development is not widely accepted.

-714-X reportedly works by protecting, stabilizing, and reactivating the patient’s immune system, so the body can defend itself against cancer cell growth and metastasis.[1-3] 714-X is said to accomplish this, in part, by helping to increase the “fluidity” of lymph.
+714-X reportedly works by protecting, stabilizing, and reactivating the patient’s immune system so that the body can defend itself against cancer cell growth and metastasis.[1-3] 714-X is said to accomplish this, in part, by helping to increase the “fluidity” of lymph.
 In addition, the camphor component of 714-X is purportedly attracted to cancer cells, where the added nitrogen is released, thus preventing malignant cells from depleting the nitrogen required by normal cells (including immune system cells) for proper metabolism and function.[1,2]References

 - Kaegi E: Unconventional therapies for cancer: 6.
 714-X. Task Force on Alternative Therapeutic of the Canadian Breast Cancer Research Initiative.
 CMAJ 158 (12): 1621-4, 1998.
 [PUBMED Abstract]

 - Hess DJ: Germ warfare: the case for bacteria as carcinogen.
 In: Hess DJ: Can Bacteria Cause Cancer?
 Alternative Medicine Confronts Big Science.
 New York: New York University Press, 1997, pp 7-48.